 Progression in the Doctor of Nursing Practice degree program is contingent upon satisfactory academic achievement in all required courses.

 Doctor of Nursing Practice students must achieve a cumulative grade point average of 3.0 or above in all courses taken for credit as a DNP student at the Frances Payne Bolton School of Nursing to be awarded the DNP degree.
-All DNP students must successfully defend their scholarly project.
+All DNP students must successfully complete an oral presentation of their scholarly project.

 The DNP program culminates in successful completion of a scholarly project.
 The scholarly project is designed by the student in collaboration with a three-member committee approved by the Program Director.
 The scholarly project must focus on an issue related to improving patient outcomes.
 The scholarly project can take the form of a thesis or a manuscript suitable for publication.
 The procedures and written product must conform to the regulations of the FPB School of Nursing.

-Students must successfully defend their completed scholarly project in an oral examination& with their committee members who are responsible for certifying that it meets acceptable scholarly standards.
-The defense is open to faculty and students; the chair determines whether the defense is open to those outside of the University.
+Students must successfully present their completed scholarly project in an oral examination with their committee members who are responsible for certifying that it meets acceptable scholarly standards.
+The presentation is open to faculty and students; the chair determines whether the defense is open to those outside of the University.
 The committee determines the adequacy of the oral examination and written product.
-A student will pass if two or more of the committee members agree that the student successfully responded to questions during the defense and the written product met scholarly standards.
+A student will pass if two or more of the committee members agree that the student successfully responded to questions during the oral presentation and the written product met scholarly standards.